beerda/crudtable/README.md

 First, a Data Access Object (DAO) is created with `dataFrameDao`.
 DAO is a list structure that provides data access functions to the `crudTable` user interface.
 In this example, a simple DAO is created that works with an in-memory data frame `CO2`.
-Alternatively, a SQL database may be connected with **crudtable**’s `sqlDao` DAO.
+Alternatively, an SQL database may be connected with **crudtable**’s `sqlDao` DAO.

 The UI part consists of `crudTableUI` that uses